tristanbatchler/tbat.me/_posts/2026-03-14-hiring-hundreds-of-bogosorts-to-calculate-pi.md

 Love it or hate it, this bad boy can sort a list in a quite frankly impressive $$n!$$ shuffles on average.

-Recall the *factorial* of $$n$$, written as $$n!$$ is the simple product
+Recall the *factorial* of $$n$$, written as $$n!$$, is the simple product
 $$n (n-1) (n-2) \cdots (2) (1)$$.
 The reason we can expect bogosort to do its job in $$n!$$ shuffles is the same reason a list can be organised in
 $$n!$$ ways.
-We wouldn't expect bogosort to need to perform more or less than the total possible number of ways to arrange the items in the list, within a reasonable margin of good/back luck of course.
+We wouldn't expect bogosort to need to perform more or less than the total possible number of ways to arrange the items in the list, within a reasonable margin of good/back luck of course. <small>Of course, if you have *really bad luck*, there is no upper bound on the runtime of bogosort, but let's pretend that's not a thing.</small>

 For the nerds, since a shuffle requires $$n$$ moves, and we need $$n!$$ of these, bogosort's time complexity is an eye-watering
 $$\mathcal{O}(n \cdot n!)$$.
-So yeah, it's impressive in the same way one might be impressed with a monkey on a typewriter producing anything legible.
+So yeah, it's impressive in the same way one might be impressed with a monkey on a typewriter producing a page of Shakespeare.
+It's cool that it can happen, but you're probably not going to stick around to see it for yourself.

 All this yapping and we're not any closer to seeing what any of this has to do with pi, are we?
-Fine, let me cut to the chase and introduce our smoking gun; our key to unlocking the digits of pi (hopefully).
+Fine, let me cut to the chase and introduce today's weapon of choice.

 ## Stirling's Approximation